ORNL/ReSolve/scripts/issue326/README.md

 kluRefactor -i
 gpuRefactor
 gpuRefactor -i
+gluRefactor
+sysRefactor
+sysRefactor -i
 ```

-Run the benchmark cases for both CUDA and HIP builds.
+Run the benchmark cases for the supported backends. `gpuRefactor` and `sysRefactor` support CUDA and HIP builds while `gluRefactor` is only CUDA.

 ## Output directory